Q: What types of molding services do you offer?

-Q: How do I know if injection molding is the right process for my product?
+Q: PlastiCert only does injection molding.
+How do you know if injection molding is the right process for your product?

 Q: Do you design plastic injection parts?

-- PlastiCert does not do component part design, our expertise is mold design and build.
-We have third party partners that we can work with in conjunction with you, in order to design a part that meets your functional needs and has been optimized for mold design and moldability.
+- PlastiCert does not do component part design, our design expertise is in mold design and build.
+We have third party partners that we can work with in conjunction with you, in order to design a part that meets your functional needs and has been optimized for resin, mold design, and moldability.

 Q: Do you offer a service to assist and/or evaluate my product for moldability and/or manufacturability when my part is in the design stage?